-Laura Skandera Trombley will be the tenth President of the University of Bridgeport, located in Bridgeport Connecticut, effective July 1, 2018.
+Laura Skandera Trombley became the tenth President of the University of Bridgeport, located in Bridgeport Connecticut, on July 1, 2018.
 Dr. Trombley is also President Emerita of two distinguished institutions: Pitzer College: A Member of the Claremont Consortium and The Huntington Library, Art Collections, and Botanical Gardens.
 A boundary-breaking scholar and public intellectual whose work in the humanities and higher education has sparked lively debates in the academic and non-profit communities, she has helped to redefine the role(s) of women in leadership roles.
 Dr. Trombley was the first female president of the Huntington Library and ushered in a new era of information technology, sustainability awareness, modern operations, and increased fundraising.
 She served as President of Pitzer College for thirteen years leaving with an admirable and enviable record of accomplishment.
-She is one of the most distinguished Mark Twain scholars in the world, and on August 5, 2017, the Mark Twain Circle of America presented her with the Louis J. Budd Award for excellence in scholarly achievement at the 8th International Conference on the State of the Mark Twain Studies, hosted by the Center for Mark Twain Studies at Elmira College.
+She is one of the most distinguished Mark Twain scholars in the world, and in May 2018 The Huntington Library presented her with The Dixon Wecter Distinguished Professor of American Literature Award.
+On August 5, 2017, the Mark Twain Circle of America presented her with the Louis J. Budd Award for excellence in scholarly achievement at the 8th International Conference on the State of the Mark Twain Studies, hosted by the Center for Mark Twain Studies at Elmira College.

 Her talent for leadership came when she was still in her teens; she was the youngest first year student at Pepperdine University, just age 16, and she graduated Summa Cum Laude with her Master’s degree at age 22.
 Today Dr. Trombley is the first woman west of the Mississippi to Chair the J. William Fulbright Foreign Scholarship Board, appointed by President Obama in 2015; prior to this she was the first woman to hold the title of Vice President of Academic Affairs and Dean of the Faculty at Coe College.